Weather of 2010: May 10 – July 14

 The 2010 South China floods began in early May 2010.
 392 people died and a further 232 people were reported missing as of June 30, 2010; this included 57 people in a landslide in Guizhou.
 53 of the deaths occurred from the flooding and landslides between May 31 and June 3, and 266 deaths occurred between June 13 and 29.
 424 people were killed by the end of June, including 42 from the Guizhou landslide; 118 more were killed and 47 left missing in the start of July, bringing the death toll to 542.
 More than 72.97 million people in 22 provinces, municipalities and regions, including the southern and central provinces of Zhejiang, Fujian, Jiangxi, Hubei, Hunan, Guangdong, Guangxi, Chongqing Municipality, Sichuan and Guizhou were affected, while at least 4.66 million people were evacuated because of the risk of flooding and landslides in the latter half of June.

 May 16 – June 1

 The 2010 Central European floods were a particularly devastating series of weather events that occurred across several Central European countries during May, June and August 2010.
 Poland was the worst affected.
-Austria, the Czech Republic, Germany, Hungary, Slovakia, Serbia and the Ukraine were also affected.
+Austria, the Czech Republic, Germany, Hungary, Slovakia, Serbia and Ukraine were also affected.

 On May 16, in southern Serbia about 300 people were evacuated due to flooding after heavy rainfall in the country.
 The flooded area was left with no electricity, telephone lines, or running mains water.
 Two people drowned in a flooded Pčinja River.

 On May 17, one person died in the Hungarian town of Miskolc, while two others died in the Serbian town of Trgovište due to flooding created by heavy rainfall.